-The Senate Coalition will also take up Senator Kenneth LaValle's bill (S. 22) requiring a school district, upon receiving sex offender residence information from law enforcement officials, to distribute the information to the parents of its students, and S. 2950, sponsored by Senator Terrence Murphy which would prohibit registered sex offenders from living within 1500 feet of their victim.
-Senator Tony Avella also carries a bill (S. 712) that will be passed once again with bipartisan support, ensuring that risk assessment hearings are held before any sexual predator can be released into a community.
+- Senator Kenneth LaValle's bill (S. 22) requiring a school district, upon receiving sex offender residence information from law enforcement officials, to distribute the information to the parents of its students; - S. 2950, sponsored by Senator Terrence Murphy which would prohibit registered sex offenders from living within 1500 feet of their victim; - Senator Tony Avella's legislation (S. 712) that also passed once again with bipartisan support on February 26th, ensures that risk assessment hearings are held before any sexual predator can be released into a community.